dr-leo/pandaSDMX/doc/usage.rst

     currency_codelist.USD, currency_codelist.JPY

-So there are five dimensions.
+So there are six dimensions.
+Because we can only filter out sets of columns, we disregard 'TIME_PERIOD' as this is the dimension at observation.
 The 'CURRENCY' dimension stands at position 2.
 Moreover, we are now sure that 'USD' and 'JPY' are valid dimension values.
 We need this information to construct a filter for our dataset query which should be limited to